China Mobile: Services

-Rural subscriber base
+Rural services

+China Mobile was one of six state-owned companies that implemented the Connecting Every Village Project, which the Ministry of Industry and Information Technology began in 2004 to promote universal access to telecommunication and internet services in rural China.
+The MIIT required that China Mobile and the other state-owned companies build the communications infrastructure and assist in financing the project.
+As of December 2019, 135 million rural households had used broadband internet.
+The program successfully extended internet infrastructure throughout rural China and promoted development of the internet.

 China Mobile has historically held a greater share of the rural market than competitors.
 By 2006, its network had expanded to provide reception to 97% of the Chinese population, and the company has since seen a sustained stream of new, rural mobile customers.

 It also offers services targeted at the rural market including an agricultural information service, which facilitates a variety of activities such as the sale and purchase of agricultural products, access to market prices for produce and crops, wire transfers, bank withdrawals, and payments, etc.

 Overseas activities

 The company branched out in 2007 with the purchase of Paktel in Pakistan launching the Zong brand there a year later.

 In 2013, China Mobile eyed expansion into Myanmar expressing interest in bidding for one of two licences on offer in a partnership with Vodafone although this plan ultimately fell through.

+Digital barrier removal

+In 2023, China Mobile's digital wallet users were able to make payments by scanning WeChat QR codes as part of a program to remove barriers between the ecosystems of technology companies in China.

 Brands

 Mainland China

 Mobile services are available in Mainland China under several brands as of 2007.
 As of 2013, the below brands are scheduled to be slowly phased out and replaced by an all-encompassing new brand name—And—whose logo combines an exclamation point, the Chinese character for "peace" (和 (Hé)), as well as the English word "and".